AI illustration by Magic Media on canva.com

 Boston Children's Museum

 Price: $1 per person on Sundays afternoons

 The Boston Children's Museum has a wood working exhibit called Johnny's Workbench.
 It's a playful space, that allows children to explore and discover the function of hand tools.
-Little visitors can put on bright orange aprons and protective goggles, before standing in front of child-sized workstations.
+Little visitors can put on aprons and protective goggles, before standing in front of child-sized workstations.
 They'll get to tighten screws with a kid-friendly hand drill, and use the motions to saw a brick of wood.

 The tools are not sharpened, and the screws are not loose, so it's really a super entry-level exposure to working with wood.

 Johnny's Workbench is on the second floor across from the STEAM lab and next to the art lab.
 If you haven't had a chance to visit the museum, consider stopping by for their $1 Sundays.

 Ages: Not specified

 Home Depot's motto is "a place where doers get more done," so they're making sure their youngest customers start early in home repair learning.
 In 3 hours, kids actually build and complete projects like planters, treasure chests, planes, and even a wooden microscope.
 The screws are real but the wood is precut.
 We view this as a level up from the Children's Museum, because attendees are given instructions, glue together parts, paint their creations, and take them home.
 Home Depot's Kids workshops are free every 2nd Saturday of the month.